 So yeah, long range, fuel efficient, low capacity aircraft have done wonders for airlines when it comes to the viability of ultra long haul city pairs.
 Many routes that could have previously never been profitable now make sense.

-Note that I’ll be counting flights that are either currently operating, or that are expected to resume in the the next six months, based on current schedules (and if they’re not currently operating, I’ll note it below).
-What’s pretty amazing to me is that all 17 of these flights are over 8,200 miles, which is a long way to go nonstop.
+Note that I’ll only be counting flights that are currently operating, or are expected to be operated in the coming months.
+What’s pretty amazing to me is that all of these flights are well over 8,000 miles, which is a long way to go nonstop.

 - Dubai (DXB) to Los Angeles (LAX) / Emirates / 8,339 miles / Airbus A380